 What are they?

 I’m sure you’ve heard the term volume lashes, Russian lashes or 3d lashes being thrown around.
 To make things easy for you to understand, these are the same thing.
 Volume lashes are different to classic lashes as there are 3 or more finer extensions that are arranged in a fan and adhered to the natural lash.
 The classic lash technique uses one extension adhered to one natural lash.
 The difference between these two techniques is quite big.
 The end result, volume sets will have at least three times the amount of extensions.
 The volume lashes also take longer to apply, as the technician will hand make each individual fan before applying it to the natural lash.
 Classic lashes will usually take around an hour to an hour and a half to apply a set whereas the volume sets will usually be at least 2 hours.
-Volume lashes cost more as well, refer to our price list.
+Volume lashes cost more as well.

 Hence the name ‘Russian’ lashes, this technique derived from Russia and the Ukraine.
 It is a fairly new technique that has made quite an impact on the lash industry.
 When brought to the English-speaking world, the volume technique has almost taken over the traditional classic lashes.